Chart Color Schemes

 The educational profile of Augustine Heights exceeds national averages, with above-average qualification levels and academic performance metrics

-Augustine Heights has a notably higher educational attainment than broader averages, with 31.8% of residents aged 15 and above holding university qualifications compared to the SA4 region's 18.8% and the SA3 area's 20.6%.
-This notable educational advantage positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are most prevalent at 22.1%, followed by postgraduate qualifications at 7.4% and graduate diplomas at 2.3%.
-Trade and technical skills are prominent, with 38.3% of residents aged 15 and above holding vocational credentials – advanced diplomas at 13.7% and certificates at 24.6%.
+Augustine Heights has a notably high level of educational attainment among its residents aged 15 and above, with 31.8% holding university qualifications compared to the broader SA4 region's 18.8% and the SA3 area's 20.6%.
+This advantage is particularly evident in bachelor degrees, which are held by 22.1% of residents, followed by postgraduate qualifications at 7.4% and graduate diplomas at 2.3%.
+Vocational credentials are also prominent, with 38.3% of residents aged 15 and above holding such qualifications, including advanced diplomas (13.7%) and certificates (24.6%).
+Educational participation is high in Augustine Heights, with 37.1% of residents currently enrolled in formal education, comprising 14.9% in primary education, 9.6% in secondary education, and 5.4% pursuing tertiary education.

 Educational participation is notably high, with 37.1% of residents currently enrolled in formal education.
 This includes 14.9% in primary education, 9.6% in secondary education, and 5.4% pursuing tertiary education.